“A NEW ERA OF COMPETITIVE GAMING”

 The fact of the matter is – most of these aforementioned titles are accessible on the most common form of technology in this modern day and age; smartphones.
 To add to the accessibility, the great majority of these titles are completely free too.
 Smartphones are becoming more powerful, with companies such as Razer and Asus dedicating their resources, and are a staple of all pockets; they have unrecognized potential for esports.

 These are eye-catching statistics and ideas, which are bound to continue growing.
-Events are constantly happening, with even local opportunities cropping up at local events such as the ones we, Quickfire, organize.
+Events are constantly happening, with even local opportunities cropping up at local events such as the ones we, Eden Esports, organize.
 As more mainstream games, such as Fortnite and PUBG, add more competition to the mobile gaming scene – better, more esports ready games will continue to arise until one day, it’ll take off.

 So don’t count mobile esports out; it’s only the first few steps in what could be huge!